cryptoeconomicslab/plasma-predicates/research/SwapPredicate.md

 2. To 'startExit'counterparty's coin, swap participants need a inclusion proof of its conditional state.
 Say Alice checked B|A was included, so she sent confirmation sig A to Bob.
 While waiting for Bob's confirmation signature, Alice can always guranteed an option to exit B|A in case Bob deprecates A|B without sending confirmation sig B to Alice.

-3. If both of the conditional states' exits have been pending for fixed n days of 'dispute period', then the ownership of the coin will be simply transfer back to the orginal owner.
+3. If both of the conditional states' exits have been pending for fixed n days of 'dispute period', then the ownership of the coin will be simply transfer back to the orginal owner.

 4. If one of the conditional state's exit is deprecated while the other one's deprecation has not been done, then extra dispute period will be executed on Layer 1 to confirm the swap.